OSGeo/OSGeoLive-doc/en/quickstart/gdal_quickstart.rst

 You can convert your data to other formats.
 Get the list of the supported formats with --formats.

-User ogr2ogr to convert data between file formats
+Use ogr2ogr to convert data between file formats
 =================================================

 You can use ogr2ogr to converts simple features data between file